Nutrition education that empowers and uplifts.

 Our Nutrition and Health Education team includes Registered Dietitians, Dietetic Interns, volunteer medical students and nurses, who are available to answer health-related questions.
 As guests arrive to pick up groceries, volunteer medical students from Loyola's Stritch School of Medicine and nurses from Rush Oak Park Hospital are on hand to offer blood pressure screenings and help identify immediate health needs.
 Our dietitians and dietetic interns screen clients at drive-through pantry for food allergies and diet restrictions and offer special diet boxes to help meet their needs.

 Our Nutrition Education team also oversees a stoplight nutrition ranking system called SWAP that makes choosing healthier foods at our Community Market pantry easier.
-Additionally, our team offers cooking and nutrition education classes on Zoom, which seek to empower families with the knowledge and skills to select and use nutritious food on a limited budget.
+Additionally, our team offers cooking and nutrition education classes on Zoom and in-person, which seek to empower families with the knowledge and skills to select and use nutritious food on a limited budget.

 The Nutrition and Health Education Team Offers: